decentraland/documentation/content/creator/sdk7/debugging/debug-in-preview.md

 You can also add `debugger` commands or use the `sources` tab in the developer tools menu to add breakpoints and pause execution while you interact with the scene in real time.

+When in preview, the console doesn't display messages from the engine.
+These are often not relevant to your scene, but if you need to see them add the following parameter to the URL:

+`&DEBUG_LOGS`

 Once you deploy the scene, you won't be able to see the messages printed to console when you visit the scene in-world.
-If you need to check these messages on the deployed scene, you can turn the scene's console messages back on adding the following parameter to the URL: `DEBUG_SCENE_LOG`.
+If you need to check these messages on the deployed scene, you can turn the scene's console messages back on adding the following parameter to the URL:

+`DEBUG_SCENE_LOG`.

 ## Add breakpoints in the Decentraland Editor